scowalt/RTCV/README.md

 - The Custom Engine allows you to create your own engine using the various corruption parameters.

 ## Development
+### Recommended: Visual Studio 2019
+[Visual Studio 2019: Community Edition](https://visualstudio.microsoft.com/vs/community/) is a free IDE for open-source projects, and is recommended for RTCV.

 ### Without Visual Studio

 1. Install [chocolatey](https://chocolatey.org/install)